AlistairBishop06/YoutubeShort-Ranked-Video-Maker/README.md

 The app can save your selected daily upload times into GitHub Actions repository variables.
 The workflow in `.github/workflows/scheduled-upload.yml` runs every 15 minutes, checks those saved times, and only generates/uploads when the current time matches a scheduled slot.

-This means the upload schedule can keep running even when the website tab is closed.
+This means the upload schedule can keep running even when the website tab is closed!

 ### Setup Checklist